Skip to Content

 Who is Liable for a Truck Accident?

-• The trucking company: It is not uncommon for trucking companies to encourage their drivers to break FMCSA regulations, or cut other corners in order to help their bottom line creating a higher likelihood of an accident
+• The trucking company: It is not uncommon for trucking companies to encourage their drivers to break FMCSA regulations or cut other corners to help their bottom line, which increases the likelihood of an accident.

-• The truck driver When a truck driver is an independent contractor instead of an employee of the company they drive for or if they own the truck, they can be held liable.
-Additionally, if a driver was engaging in unlawful behavior at the time of the accident, such as drinking and driving, they can be held responsible.
+• The truck driver: When a truck driver is an independent contractor instead of an employee of the company they drive for or if they own the truck, they can be held liable.
+Additionally, if a driver engaged in unlawful behavior during the accident, such as drinking and driving, they can be held responsible.

-• Cargo loaders If a truck’s cargo is not loaded properly it can create an accident since the weight will not be distributed as it should throughout the truck.
+• Cargo loaders: If a truck’s cargo is not loaded properly, it can cause an accident because the weight is not distributed as it should be throughout the truck.
 In this case, the cargo loaders may be held liable.

 Truck accidents often result in significant physical, emotional, and financial losses for the victims and their families.
-In truck accident cases, various types of damages may be available to compensate for these losses.
-Understanding the types of damages can help you assess the full extent of your claim and pursue fair compensation.
+In truck accident cases, various damages may be available to compensate for these losses.
+Understanding the types of damages can help you assess the full extent of your case and pursue fair compensation.

 Economic Damages